-There are currently more than eight women pursuing civil claims.
+There are currently several women still pursuing civil claims.
 Details of some of these cases are here.

 POLICE HAVE CEDED COMMON LAW CLAIMS

 After five years, on Friday 15th January 2016, in a case being brought against them by Kate Wilson about her relationship with undercover officer Mark Kennedy, the Metropolitan Police stopped contesting liability, and asked for the judgment to be entered against them regarding misfeasance in public office, deceit, assault, and negligence.
 They have since taken this approach in other cases.